Clock icon

 What are the treatment options for canine hyperkeratosis?

-1. Topical Applications: Topical treatments like ointments, creams, or balms can help soften and moisturize the affected areas.
-These products may contain ingredients like salicylic acid, urea, or propylene glycol to help break down excessive keratin and improve skin hydration.
+1. Topical treatments like ointments, creams, or balms can help soften and moisturize the affected areas.

-3. Dietary Supplements: Fatty acid supplements (omega fatty acids - fish oil) are often recommended to help improve skin and coat health in dogs with hyperkeratosis.
+2. Omega-3 fatty acids (fish oil) can help improve skin in dogs with hyperkeratosis.

-4. Paw Soaking: Soaking your dog’s feet in warm water and/or propylene glycol can help soften the skin, making it easier to remove excess keratin.
-This also provides relief for sore or painful areas.
+3. Soaking your dog’s paws in warm water and/or propylene glycol can help soften the skin, making it easier to remove excess keratin.
+This can also provide relief for sore or painful areas.

 FAQs